Explore studies in Allied Health at CSU, and develop your career across a diverse range of vital health professions.

 You will use treatment methods such as heat, cold, hydrotherapy, massage, manipulation, electrotherapy, ultra-violet, infra-red light and ultrasound.
 You may work independently or as part of an interdisciplinary health care team, and will also provide treatment plans or exercises for patients to continue at home.

-CSU students have access to state-of-the-art laboratories and teaching facilities on campus, and treat their first patients in the on campus Community Engagement and Wellness Centre at Albury-Wodonga Campus, as well as participating in workplace learning experiences.
+CSU students have access to state-of-the-art laboratories and teaching facilities on campus, and treat their first patients in the on campus Community Engagement and Wellness Centre, as well as participating in workplace learning experiences.
 This ensures that, when you graduate, you will be industry ready and equipped with the theoretical knowledge and practical skills to start your career.

 Postgraduate study provides opportunities for research or to develop management skills, which may be beneficial if you are pursuing a career in running a private practice.